 GeneCards Summary for DNAJC2 Gene

 DNAJC2 (DnaJ (Hsp40) Homolog, Subfamily C, Member 2) is a Protein Coding gene.
-Among its related pathways are Translational Control.
-GO annotations related to this gene include chromatin binding and ubiquitin binding.
+Among its related pathways are Cellular Senescence and Translational Control.
+GO annotations related to this gene include poly(A) RNA binding and histone binding.
 An important paralog of this gene is DNAJC1.